Jiplay/blog-portfolio/_posts/Presentation.md

 This Website: A ongoing personal project, chronicling my endeavors.

-For a comprehensive view, visit the /project page I am actively constructing.
+For a comprehensive view, visit the project page I am actively constructing.